Brent-56/Pewlett-Hackard-Analysis/README.md

 - The employees that are in the retirement range appear to have high levels of experience so we need to take mentorship intitiatives seriosly so their replacements don't miss a beat.

-The code we used to determine retiring titles was
+The code we used to determine retiring titles was:

 * SELECT COUNT (ut.emp_no), ut.title
 INTO retiring_titles